sahushoumik23/Automated-Web-Server-using-CI-CD-Pipeline/Readme.md

 <h1><b>First Task</b></h1>
 1st Task was to create an image that will have jenkins installed in it...

+1. First we need to create the docker file
 ![](/Task2/Dockerfile.png)

 We need to create the Dockerfile and then need to build it ...